femto-code/Raspberry-Pi-Dashboard/README.md

 - Web-App capable with mobile integration thanks to responsive design
 - Dark Theme (manual/auto)

+>Update your existing dashboard setup by navigating to root folder and running `git pull` in the terminal.

 ## Screenshots

 ![Preview](img/preview.png?raw=true "Preview of dashboard in a web browser")